 Here is a thought experiment: Imagine spending less time working out and getting more fit.
 How would that make you feel?
-Of course this would be great, right?
-Unless, you’re one of those rare humans who enjoy spending hours toiling away in the gym reading gossip magazines as you go through your daily calisthenics.
+Of course, this would be great, right?
+Unless you’re one of those rare humans who enjoy spending hours toiling away in the gym reading gossip magazines as you go through your daily calisthenics.
 I, on the other hand, want more bang for my buck wasting no time in the gym.
-In two well done scientific studies published in the 2013 February issue of The Journal of Physiology, the researchers describe their recent discoveries “that three sessions of sprint interval training (SIT), taking just 90 min per week, are as effective as five sessions of traditional endurance exercise, taking five hours per week, in increasing whole body insulin sensitivity via two independent mechanisms”.
-Sprint interval training has also been shown to produce superior cardiovascular and weight loss effects when compared to long steady state cardio training (SST).
-The really amazing thing is SIT provokes these advantages in less half the time.
+In two well done scientific studies published in the 2013 February issue of The Journal of Physiology, the researchers describe their recent discoveries “that three sessions of sprint interval training (SIT), taking just 90 min per week, are as effective as five sessions of traditional endurance exercise, taking five hours per week, in increasing whole-body insulin sensitivity via two independent mechanisms”.
+Sprint interval training has also been shown to produce superior cardiovascular and weight loss effects when compared to long steady-state cardio training (SST).
+The really amazing thing is SIT provokes these advantages in less than half the time.
 Additionally, sprinting, not jogging, has shown to decrease belly fat faster and utilizes glucose more efficiently preventing it from being stored as fat.

 “A growing body of evidence demonstrates that high-intensity interval training (HIIT) can serve as an effective alternate to traditional endurance-based training, inducing similar or even superior physiological adaptations in healthy individuals and diseased populations, at least when compared on a matched-work basis.”- The Journal of Physiology

 We are the end products of thousands of years of successful evolution and you can bet your ass that our ancestors didn’t do steady state cardio training.
 For one, they had no access to treadmills and/or spin classes.
 And if you can believe it our hunter gatherer brethren moved a lot more than you do…some estimates have them walking up to 10 miles per day.
 Their walks were nothing like our Sunday strolls and no steady state pace either.
-If current hunter gatherer societies are any indication, they climbed, hopped, jumped, sprinted, dug, lunged, crawled and ran during the course of the day, everyday.
+If current hunter gatherer societies are any indication, they climbed, hopped, jumped, sprinted, dug, lunged, crawled and ran during the course of the day, every day.
 Humans have evolved to engage and be proficient in burst like activities.
 Our bodies are really well designed and super energy efficient for bipedal perambulation (upright walking), long distance running and short sprinting.
 Some scientists believe that we evolved to be long distance runners and persistence hunters (chasing an animal down until it literally drops from fatigue, sometimes for up to 20 hours!).

 Dr. Dan Lieberman of Harvard theorizes early man evolved to be long distance runners.
 This is evidenced by many factors including our ability to dissipate body heat faster than any other large animal, our spring like tendons especially that of the Achilles, and our capacity to run longer (not faster) than any other living animal.
-While this may be true, I do not believe its not the whole story.
+While this may be true, I do not believe it's not the whole story.
 Many of us are built for speed not marathon like endurance.
 Don’t believe me?
-Take a look at the differing body types of top marathoners vs. sprinters.
-Each are uniquely equipped with certain muscle fibers, body types and hormone levels in order to perform well in their respective activity.
+Take a look at the different body types of top marathoners vs. sprinters.
+Each is uniquely equipped with certain muscle fibers, body types and hormone levels in order to perform well in their respective activity.
 Yet, both types have the ability to sprint well (not really the case the other way around) and you can be sure that our hunter gatherer ancestors were required to do it on a daily basis or they’d be dead.

 It is commonly known that regular bouts of long steady state cardio is catabolic (tearing down) in nature and will lower one’s testosterone levels.
-Where as sprint interval training stimulates your anabolic (building) response with increases in both testosterone and human growth hormone.
+Whereas sprint interval training stimulates your anabolic (building) response with increases in both testosterone and human growth hormone.
 That being said, I am not completely against steady state cardio training.
-For many people its the best option.
-The evidence based research is becoming less murky and for certain populations it looks like SIT also called (high intensity interval training or HIIT) may be a more efficient training method than SST.
+For many people, it's the best option.
+The evidence based research is becoming less murky and for certain populations, it looks like SIT also called (high intensity interval training or HIIT) may be a more efficient training method than SST.

 Pros of Sprint Interval Training: